-Creating and editing files is the most basic part of using a Linux based system.
+Creating and editing files is the most fundamental part of using a Linux-based system.
 There are different ways to edit files in Linux.

-This tutorial we go over the ways that you can use to edit a file in Linux.
-You can either use a GUI text editor or you can do it using the terminal.
+In this tutorial, we go over how to edit a file in Linux.
+You can either use a GUI text editor, or you can do it using the terminal.
 This tutorial will cover the tools you can use to edit a file in the terminal.

 Tools/Text Editors to Edit Files in Linux